citsmartdocs/citsmart-7/en-us/docs/faq.md

 Title: FAQ
-Description: Aqui você tem as respostas das pergundas mais comuns quando se fala da ferramenta CITSmart.
+Description: Here you have the answers to the most common questions when talking about the CITSmart tool.

-# Perguntas Frequentes - FAQ
+# Frequently Asked Questions - FAQ

 !!!
 Question "Error: digital certificate not signed by the authority (CA)"